ProkopHapala/SimpleSimulationEngine/encyclopedia/space_warfare/00_Overview.md

   Tensioned cables are mass‑efficient; rigid beams are used sparingly.

 - **Locomotor system.**
-  Networks of actuators and rotating masses let the ship reconfigure without large \(\Delta v\).
+  Networks of actuators and rotating masses let the ship reconfigure without large $\Delta v$.

 Design archetypes: